MicrosoftDocs/winrt-api/windows.system/launcher_launchuriforresultsasync_758639013.md

 This API must be called from within an ASTA thread (also known as a UI thread).

-The *options* property must be set to a valid [LauncherOptions](launcheroptions.md) value when calling this method.
+When calling this method, the *options* parameter must contain a valid value for **LauncherOptions.TargetApplicationPackageFamilyName**.

 ## -examples